trapexit/mergerfs/mkdocs/docs/faq/recommendations_and_warnings.md

 ## What should mergerfs NOT be used for?

+* Situations where you need large amounts of contiguous space beyond that available on any singular device.
+Such as putting 10GiB file on 2 6GiB filesystems.
 * databases: Even if the database stored data in separate files (mergerfs wouldn't offer much otherwise) the higher latency of the indirection will really harm performance.
 If it is a lightly used